B59-CloudDevOps/learn-kubernetes/README.md

 > Whenever you have a common set of properties that needs to be supplied across the componets of the kubernetes, then rather supplying manually, we tend to create a resource called as ConfigMap and we inject this configMap in to the pods.

+> Keep in mind, pods are immutable.
+If you want to do some, you cannot do it on the same pod, even if you don't you'll lose the changes.

 ### In reality, we don't directly create pods.
 They would be done by using SETS.
 You provision sets will provision the pods